Looease/bcs-quiz-manager/README.md

 # Quiz Manager

+This application is the final assessment of my BCS Level 4 Software Engineering Apprenticeshop.

+# About this application

 The following README is written in the recommended order for setting up your project.

 This application uses a [Handlebars] [Express] templating package.